trade-copilot/ape-ai-docs/Features/Themes/suggested.md

 A: Yes!
 All users can access suggested themes.

 **Q: Which suggested theme is best?**
-A: Depends on your strategy and persona.
+A: Depends on your strategy and companion.
 Try a few!

 **Q: Can I delete suggested themes after adding?**
 A: Yes!
 Remove from "My Themes" anytime.